Up to 50% off sofas & mattresses — limited‑time deals.

 Model Overall (tested config) Seat Height Seat Depth Frame / Suspension Cushion Fill Upholstery Sample Config Options Perceived Firmness Back Support Feel Cleaning / Upkeep Best In

-Metro 88"w 38"d 27"h (34"h w/ cushion) 17"h 22"d Benchmade hardwood frame; dual flexolator suspension Seat: blend-down; Back: fiber down blend Mori oatmeal (polyester chenille); performance; fade resistant; pet friendly 2 depths; 8 sizes; 2 leg finishes Soft-plush Relaxed; feels better with lumbar help for long upright sessions Performance fabric helps; cushions look best with regular fluffing Mixed-use living rooms
+Metro 88"w 38"d 27"h (34"h with cushion) 17"h 22"d Benchmade hardwood frame; dual flexolator suspension Seat: blend-down; back: fiber down blend Mori oatmeal; polyester chenille; performance; fade resistant; pet friendly 2 depths; 7 sizes; 2 leg finishes Soft-plush Relaxed; better with lumbar help for long upright sits Performance fabric helps; cushions look best with regular fluffing Mixed-use rooms

-Jasper 86"w 36"d 32"h (35"h w/ cushion) 19"h 21"d Benchmade hardwood frame; dual flexolator suspension Seat: blend-down; Back: fiber down blend Brava ivory (recycled-poly blend); performance; pet friendly 5 sizes; 5 leg styles; 6 leg finishes Medium-plush More upright-friendly; steadier head/neck feel over long sits Higher legs help cleaning; cushions still benefit from fluffing Upright TV + reading
+Jasper 86"w 36"d 32"h (35"h with cushion) 19"h 21"d Benchmade hardwood frame; Brava cover uses webbing seat suspension Seat: blend-down; back: fiber down blend Brava ivory; recycled-poly blend; performance; pet friendly 4 sizes; 5 leg styles; 6 leg finishes Medium-plush More upright-friendly; steadier over long sits Higher legs help cleaning; loose cushions still need fluffing Reading and upright TV

-York 87"w 35"d 29"h (36"h w/ cushion) 19"h 23"d Benchmade hardwood frame; dual flexolator suspension Seat: blend-down; Back: fiber down blend Crawford putty (recycled-poly blend); fade resistant 4 sizes; 4 leg finishes Soft-plush Relaxed; easiest to slouch on in long movie sessions Low clearance limits under-sofa cleaning; cushion reshaping helps Deep-seat lounging
+York 87"w 35"d 29"h (36"h with cushion) 19"h 23"d Benchmade hardwood frame; dual flexolator suspension Seat: blend-down; back: fiber down blend Crawford putty; recycled-poly blend; chenille; fade resistant 4 sizes; 4 leg finishes Soft-plush Relaxed; easiest of the four to slouch on Low clearance limits under-sofa cleaning; reshaping helps Deep-seat lounging

-Clemens 100"w 37"d 26"h (32"h w/ cushion) 16"h 22"d Benchmade hardwood frame; dual flexolator suspension Seat: spring and down alternative; Back: down alternative Mori charcoal (polyester chenille); performance; fade resistant; pet friendly 2 depths; 6 sizes Plush-supportive Lower-profile; works best with added pillows for upright posture Performance fabric helps; size and low clearance add effort Sprawling + naps
+Clemens 100"w 37"d 26"h (32"h with cushion) 16"h 22"d Benchmade hardwood frame; dual flexolator suspension Seat: spring and down alternative; back: down alternative Mori charcoal; polyester chenille; performance; fade resistant; pet friendly 2 depths; 6 sizes Plush-supportive Low-profile; better with added pillows for upright sitting Performance fabric helps; size and low clearance add effort Sprawling + naps

 How we tested these sofas

-We rotated each sofa through real routines—laptop work, long movie sessions, gaming, and short naps—and repeated the same movements night after night to see what changed.
-We tracked sit-to-stand effort, noted heat buildup after an hour, and checked how cushions recovered by the next day.
-Scores covered Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value, and we split Comfort into seat feel, back support, and seat-depth fit so the ratings matched real use.
+We rotated each sofa through the same routine: laptop work, upright TV viewing, gaming, long movie sessions, and short naps.
+We tracked sit-to-stand effort, heat buildup after about an hour, posture drift, and how well cushions recovered by the next day.
+Scores use a 5-point scale and cover Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value.
+Within Comfort, we separated seat feel, back support, and seat-depth fit so the scores matched what we noticed in daily use.

 Room & Board sofas: our testing experience